lawpatch/au-ip_license/README.md

 ### Restrictive licence

 The starting point of this licence is good for the person **giving** the licence.
 The parties can then add expansions to shift the balance more towards the person receiving it.
-If they do not add any expansions, the restrictive arrangements automaticaly apply.
+If they do not add any expansions, the restrictive arrangements automatically apply.

 If you want your licence to be revocable, non-transferrable and un-sublicensensable, you just need to write: